 Do not use chemical cleaners.
 Also, use natural and reusable cleaning materials to clean at home.

 Use as little paper as possible.
 Unsubscribe from all junk mail, try to read all newspapers and books online.
-We live in a digital era where we can send and receive literally any type of information online without the need to print it out on paper.
+We live in a digital era where we can send and receive literally any information online without the need to print it out on paper.